Trip Planning for Bridgers

 • Tuesday Night

-Tuesday Night: A slight chance of snow showers before 9pm, then a slight chance of snow showers after 5am.
-Mostly cloudy, with a low around 30.
-Breezy, with a west wind 14 to 23 mph, with gusts as high as 39 mph.
-Chance of precipitation is 20%.
+Tuesday Night: Rain showers likely before midnight, then a slight chance of snow showers.
+Mostly cloudy, with a low around 32.
+West wind 10 to 14 mph, with gusts as high as 26 mph.
+Chance of precipitation is 70%.
+Little or no snow accumulation expected.

 Slight Chance